moonscreens/intro-example-threejs/README.md

 # 3D intro screen
-A starter template for [Three.JS](https://threejs.org/) based intro screens.
+A starter template for [Three.js](https://threejs.org/) based intro screens.

+If you're looking for a more basic template or are more comfortable using the canvas API yourself, check out [intro-example](https://github.com/moonscreens/intro-example).

 Include `?channel=moonmoon`, or `?channel=channel1,channel2,channel3...` in your URL to connect to a specific channel, great for testing!